 Instead of saying, "I wish my kids had Asian or Jewish genes for a high IQ," we should be asking, "What can I learn from Asian or Jewish parents (not any parents, just those whose children excel in school) about child-rearing?" and "How can I get my children to make friends with and do their homework with high-achieving kids?"

 In a recent Wall Street Journal article, "Why Chinese Mothers Are Superior," Amy Chua gives the Chinese recipe for success.
 Ms. Chua is a professor at Yale Law School, so apparently, the strategy worked with her, and the article contains a picture of her daughter playing piano at Carnegie Hall, so she seems to have implemented it effectively.

 Non-Asian Americans are not going to like the article.
 They may even view the kids as virtual prisoners in a labor camp—though they should be aware that the corresponding Chinese view is that Americans don't love their children enough to put in the kind of effort necessary for them to succeed in life.

 Ms. Chua writes that "studies indicate that compared to Western parents, Chinese parents spend approximately 10 times as long every day drilling academic activities with their children.
 By contrast, Western kids are more likely to participate in sports teams."
 And she provides the following list of things her daughters are never allowed to do:

-not be the No. 1 student in every subject except gym and drama
+- Not be the number-one student in every subject, except gym and drama

 Be sure to read the following responses to this post by our bloggers: